 It doesn’t have to be expensive, but choose something long lasting that they can keep and treasure in years to come.

+You can, for example, read the promises aloud as a statement or answer them as questions.
 Try to make the occasion unique to you and your child through the promises and readings you choose.
 This is one of the great pleasures of a Naming Ceremony.

 Any number of these can be incorporated into a ceremony to make it truly unique for you.